geiszla/BoxHero/README.md

 2. Open project folder inside Visual Studio Code by clicking File->"Open Folder..." or by right clicking on the folder in Windows Explorer and clicking "Open with Code".
 3. If terminal is not open in the bottom of the text editor pane open it by selecting View->"Integrated Terminal" menu option.
 4. Install "ESLint" by selecting View->Extensions and typing it into the search field.
-5. Optionally set up key binding for linting the project.
+5. Optionally set up a key shortcut for linting.
 Select File->Preferences->"Keyboard Shortcuts" and copy the following into the right window pane (user settings) replacing the shortcut with the chosen one.

 ```json
 [